What Can You Drive with a Code 10 Licence?

 PrDP Rules: When You Need a Professional Driving Permit

-A PrDP (Professional Driving Permit) is required when you drive commercially — that is, for income.
+A PrDP (Professional Driving Permit) is required when you drive commercially, meaning for income.
 It applies in these situations:

 | PrDP Category | What It Covers | Minimum Age |